-Bus Accident Lawyer Serving the Hudson Valley, Long Island, and New York Metro Area
+Bus Accident Lawyer Serving the Hudson Valley and Long Island

 Every year, hundreds of people die in bus-related accidents.
 Buses are big, which makes it hard for bus drivers to see smaller vehicles on the road.
 Because of this, proper training is crucial.
 Also, proper maintenance of buses is critical in keeping our roads safe.
 However, training and maintenance can sometimes be inadequate, or simply not enough.
 If you or a loved one was injured in a bus accident in Orange County or surrounding area, call the personal injury lawyers at Ingber & Provost, an established Hudson Valley personal injury firm.
 Our attorneys have more than 40 years of combined experience and will provide you with a free consultation of your case.